Minecraft-Technocracy/Technocracy/README.md

 # Technocracy
-Yet another absolutely excessive tech mod for minecraft
+Yet another absolutely excessive tech mod for minecraft.

-To be continued...
+A better description shall be added soon...

+# Development Setup
+- Clone the repository
+- Every module must be set up with [ForgeGradle](https://github.com/MinecraftForge/ForgeGradle).
+However by running `gradle :setup` within project root, all necessary setup steps are executed automatically.
+- You can run foundation with `gradle technocracy.foundation:runClient`.
+You can replace `technocracy.foundation` with any other module name.
+Note, that ForgeGradle seems to have problems with mods depending on modules with access-transformers.
+Therefore, the monolithic build currently does not work.
+- If you use IntelliJ, you might have to hit `Reimport All Gradle Projects` within your gradle-tool-window after Step 2.
+But there are working run-configurations for all modules present in IntelliJ.

+# Troubleshooting
 Forge does not support modern JDK versions.
 You will need a JDK 8 in order to contribute.
-Try the version by Amazon (Corretto) if you cannot find another JDK 8
+Try the version by Amazon ([Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html)) if you cannot find another JDK 8, or use Open-JDK.